Devoxx4KidsDE/workshop-maze-vr/README.md

 * It is only available in Powerpoint format and pdf
 * It can be found under /presentation/de/workshop 2

-__Note: Sorry, the workshops themselves have not been translated into english.
-Don't hesitate to get in touch with us in case you need the english version via http://www.devoxx4kids.de/kontakt/.__

 ### How to add new languages for facades for workshop 2

 1. create a new js file in the folder facade
 1. fill this file with a facade in the new language (basis can be the german (irrgarten.js) or the english (labyrinth.js) facade)
 1. the new translations also must be add in the maze/wall.js:
    1. for the orientation of the walls you have to add the new translations to the function mapOrientation
    1. for the new command for creating a wall you have to add a new function with the new translated name see function erzeugen or generate
 1. to use the new facade you must import the facade in your example (see exampleWithFacade.js)